-The course of study is composed of a minimum total of 24 credit hours of work.
+The course of study is composed of a minimum total of 24 credit hours of work for the project option and a minimum of 27 credit hours of work for the thesis option.
 First, students are required to complete 5 courses totaling 15 credit hours.
-Second, students are required to produce both a detailed project proposal and bibliography and to defend, in a formal oral examination, a 9-credit project of a maximum of 50 pages in length.
+Second, students are required to produce (i) both a detailed project proposal and bibliography and to defend, in a formal oral examination, a 9-credit project of a maximum of 50 pages in length or (ii) a detailed thesis proposal and to defend, in a formal oral examination, a 12 credit thesis of a maximum of 75 pages.